 Overt bias is saying something like “I prefer to hang out with white people,” and that is certainly much more of a rarity today than it was 50 years ago.
 But implicit bias would be walking into a room with five people of five different races and automatically thinking that you have a better chance of being friends with the one who looks the most like you.
 Though that feeling is normal, it is, when really thought about, pretty ridiculous to assume someone’s appearance will affect the way you interact with them.

-In hospitals, this same feeling is what causes disparities like the ones seen in black women giving birth. and even that extra bit of conversation can make a difference in how much care is given to a patient, based on the short-yet-relevant “personal” relationship.
-It’s no different with when they give birth.
+In hospitals, this same feeling is what causes disparities like the ones seen in black women giving birth.
+White doctors talk longer to white patients and even that extra bit of conversation can make a difference in how much care is given to a patient, based on the short-yet-relevant “personal” relationship.
+It’s no different with black women and the disparities that exist when they give birth.

 Correcting Healthcare Disparities

 A deeper issue, bluntly put, is that conscious racism still exists as well.
 Generally, healthcare professionals are intelligent enough to be above this, but certainly not always, just as with other occupations that involve disproportionate advantages to Caucasians.
 As fellow healthcare professionals, the only way to combat this is by being vocal when it is seen.
 Vetting processes for bigotry now exist across a very wide breadth of occupations, and in some areas, healthcare is following suit.
 Recommend that your locale does the same to further help minimize these glaring disparities.